Reel Life February 2020

 Weather-wise March can be a brilliant month with mild and settled weather.

-The message here is to get active and go fishing while there's still heaps of opportunity for boots ‘n shorts-style back country dry fly fishing and camping out in the high country.
+The message here is to get active and go fishing while there is still heaps of opportunity for boots ‘n’ shorts style back country dry fly fishing and camping out in the high country.

 Before too long, the autumn temperatures will really start to cool down.

 Right: Get out and enjoy spectacular backcountry fishing in March.

 March is the last month of the sea-run salmon season and is often the best month to try your luck.

 Salmon catches have been sporadic this season with the Rangitata River providing the best fishing.

 If you do strike gold and catch a few we are asking you to voluntarily restrict your total season harvest to four sea-run salmon or less.

 Before heading out fishing, make sure to read up on all the regulations, even if you think you know them well.